n2jlaa/Expensy.Project/00_final_project.md

 ### Part 1.7 - Monitoring and Logging

 1. **Prometheus & Grafana** (or an equivalent monitoring stack):
     - Configure a **Prometheus** instance to scrape metrics from your infrastructure as well as your pods/services.
+The API metrics are exposed at the /metrics endpoint, providing real-time backend performance and usage data.
+The metrics details can be found in `metrics.ts`
     - Configure **Grafana** to visualize those metrics.
     - Optionally, set up alerts/alertmanager (idelly via a yaml file)
 2. **Logging**: